alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 The analogy can be taken further, as datasets can meaningfully make references as well as receive citations.
-One suggested formal mechanism for this is to package the data within a research object,^[Research Objects, URL: <http://www.researchobject.org>.] rich in metadata.
+One suggested formal mechanism for this is to package the data within a research object rich in metadata.^[Research Objects, URL: <http://www.researchobject.org>.]
 If this idea gains traction, derived data products could then cite the source data, with referencing between data products
 (or research objects) providing a complementary citing network